 The Partnership for the Public Good has a weekly radio show, The Public Good, which airs on WUFO 1080AM every Tuesday at 1 p.m.
 Our co-director, Sam Magavern, talks with representatives from local non-profits and grassroots organizations who are contributing to the public good in their community and discusses some of the hottest issues.

-Listen to the Public Good on Tuesday, July 22 at 1pm on WUFO AM 1080 and www.wufoam.com for our conversation with some of the Cornell University High Road fellows who have been working at several of PPG’s partner organizations throughout the summer on various development projects.
+Listen to the Public Good on Tuesday, August 5 at 1pm on WUFO AM 1080 and www.wufoam.com for our conversation with Gary Phillips and Derek King of 21st Century Park on the Outer Harbor.

 On Saturday, May 17, 2014, thousands of people of all ages and creeds linked hands along the length of Ferry Street from Niagara Street to Bailey Avenue, in an effort to promote racial unity and to better understand race and poverty.
 Ferry was chosen because it crosses several racially and economically diverse neighborhoods and because of its rich history, including the Underground Railroad.
 The human chain portion of the event was supplemented by workshops held across the city that helped participants to learn more about Buffalo’s assets of diversity and the sources of its poverty.